Labor Shortages and Workplace Injuries

-But before looking into some of the possible factors related to our current state, it's really important to recognize that labor shortages existed before the pandemic, especially for blue-collar industries.
-Eighty-five percent of the companies in industries with a high volume of blue-collar workers reported labor shortages and recruiting difficulties in 2019—before Covid was even heard of.
+Before looking into some of the possible factors related to our current state, it's really important to recognize that labor shortages existed before the pandemic, especially for blue-collar industries.
+Eighty-five percent of the companies in industries with a high volume of blue-collar workers reported labor shortages and recruiting difficulties in 2019 – before COVID was even heard of.
 Then, as the pandemic hit very rapidly, layoffs and furloughs followed in 2020.

 Employers figured out how their employees could work remotely, and some of them got very accustomed to that and began to like it very, very quickly.

-So, let's talk about how pandemic has influenced labor shortages.
+So, let's talk about how the pandemic has influenced labor shortages.

 Pandemic-induced Labor Shortages